A Photo Odyssey through Chiang Mai’s enchanting temples

-Chiang Mai, the ancient capital of Lanna holds an enormous temple treasure.
+Chiang Mai, the ancient capital of Lanna, holds an enormous temple treasure.
 Here is a photo odyssey of some of the incredible temples in and outside the city.
 I earmarked only 20 out of 300+ temples to explore!
 But we all need to start somewhere.

-Temples are great witnesses of past times.
+Also, temples are great witnesses of past times.
 Even though some buildings are not the same original buildings in full as when they were built, they still carry a story from that time in history.
-In Chiang Mais history prosperous times went together with temple building and renovations.
+In Chiang Mais history, prosperous times with temple building and renovations.
 It comes hand in hand.

 You can often find parts of the old temple somewhere in the vicinity, a relic, a gong, a part of the old roof.
 Some of the temples host small museums.
 It is not necessary to be a Buddhist to find interest in temples.
-If you arrive in the early morning or early evening there might be monk sermons and chanting.
-There is often a certain Buddhist peacefulness and some sense of a mystery that one is not yet part of that adds to the atmosphere.
-A feeling of escapism.
+If you arrive in the early morning or early evening, there might be monk sermons and chanting.
+There is often a certain Buddhist peacefulness and some sense of a mystery that one is not yet part of that adds to the atmosphere—a feeling of escapism.

-Temples are architecturally interesting and reminders of ancient Lanna and Thai culture.
-Even though Buddha is officially not recognized as a God in Therevadha buddhism, temples are still built for eternity.
-While normal peoples houses were not.
-So temples are often the best remains of history that we have, with their meditation halls and temple towers in brick or sandstone.
-Stupas or chedis are memorials of enlightenment and is considered to bring enlightenment to the present.
+Temples are architecturally exciting and reminders of ancient Lanna and Thai culture.
+Even though Buddha is officially not recognised as a God in Theravada Buddhism, temples are still built for eternity.
+At the same time, average peoples houses were not.
+So temples are often the best remains of history that we have, with their meditation halls and temple towers built in brick or sandstone.
+Additionaly, stupas or chedis are memorials of enlightenment and is considered to bring culture to the present.

 Please do take your time to visit some of the magnificent temples we have in Chiang Mai.
-There is no lack of good coffeeshops with cool air-conditioning for those needed breaks when you feel a bit “templed out” once in a while.
+There is no lack of good coffee shops with cool air-conditioning for those needed breaks when you feel a bit “templed out” once in a while.

-Buddhist Monk’s are not allowed to touch women so please keep the distance.
+Buddhist Monk’s are not allowed to touch women, so please keep the distance.
 So no selfies with the monks.